Jimmythefinest/jimmythefinest/README.md

-# Hi, I'm Jimmy
+# Hello there, I'm Jimmy

-## About Me
+## What am into
 - Building custom  game engines
 - Working on  simulations and AI
-- Exploring reinforcement learning and transformers
-- Playing arround with symbolic AI
+- Symbolic AI
 - Web and mobile app Development
+- Electron app Development

 ## Technologies
 - Java